Send the link below via email or IMCopy

 Your RESTING HEART RATE (RHR) is the rate that your body pumps blood when your body is relaxed, free of illness, and not doing any sort of exercise or movements that require additional energy consumption.

 Most resting heart rates are anywhere between 60-100.
 Your physical health can play a dramatic role in your resting heart rate as well.
-Take a look at the chart below:
+Other factors that can influence a person's resting heart rate include:

 UNIT 3 -